you-zhou/notes/dev.md

 2. Use the `.get` method to retrieve a value for a key, which accepts an optional parameter to return a **default** value if the key is not found.
 `infor.get('gender', 'N/A')` will get 'N/A' as gender is not a key in dictionary.
+This is a way to get around the **KeyError** when trying to pull out a key that does not exist in a dictionary.

 ### loop